 Elan: Didn't we... already do the scene... where you try to convince me to do things your way?

-- Also, the only time he has shown anything resembling fear is when he has no idea what will happen next.
+- The only time Tarquin has shown anything resembling fear is when he has no idea what will happen next.

-- Crazy-Prepared: He knows the counters to a great many obscure combat techniques, up to and including pun fighting.
+- Crazy-Prepared: He knows the counters to a great many obscure combat techniques, up to and including Dashing Swordsmanship.
+Granted, he was a recurring foe of the man who taught Elan.

 - Dirty Old Man: He's not above flirting with Haley or an attractive female petitioner.
 So far, Tarquin has had no less than nine wives — and that amount would've been higher if it wasn't for Julio Scoundrél.